Executive VP Candidate Profiles & Candidate Forum

 Kelsey is excited to have to opportunity to move into new roles with the STA if given the chance.
 She brings her variety of experiences and working knowledge of the STA with her and hopes to continue to work the membership in meaningful ways within this new role.
 Thank you.

-I’m running for Executive Vice-President of the Saskatoon Teachers’ Association because our association needs experienced, inclusive, and strategic leadership.
+I’m running for Executive Vice-President of the Saskatoon Teachers’ Association because our association needs experienced, strategic, and inclusive leadership for 2026–2027.

-I current teach the incredible young people at Bethlehem High School where I also coach wrestling and serve as the STA Rep and STF staff liaison.
-I am a Saskatoon person through and through: I went to Caswell, St. Paul’s, Leger, and St. Joe’s, and later the U of S where I wrestled for the Huskies.
-I trained to be a teacher in Ottawa and have an MA from UCL’s Institute of Education focused on young people’s democratic formation and a PGCert from Oxford where I studied the history of indigenous-newcomer relations in Western Canada.
-I have now spent 16 years teaching middle and high school in the United Kingdom, Ontario, and now back home in Saskatoon, and My experience across different jurisdictions, systems, and school contexts gives me a broad perspective and bucketloads of creative ideas.
+I am currently teaching at Bethlehem Catholic High School, where I coach wrestling and serve as STA rep and STF staff liaison.
+I am a product of both of our divisions; I attended Caswell, St. Paul’s, Cardinal Leger, and St. Joe’s, and later the University of Saskatchewan, where I wrestled for the Huskies.
+I trained as a teacher in Ottawa and hold an MA from UCL Institute of Education focused on young people's democratic formation and a PGCert from Oxford focused on Indigenous–newcomer relations.
+Over 16 years, I have taught middle and high school students in the United Kingdom, Ontario, and now back at home here in Saskatoon.
+I have taken on representative roles for teachers across these jurisdictions, building experience in advocacy, organization, and member engagement.

-I bring a proven track record of leadership in complex educational environments.
-I have been a middle and high school teacher in both rural and urban schools and have served as a department head, head of year, and head of faculty.
-I have been a school governor for both elementary and high schools, been a member of teacher advisory groups for organizations like Amnesty UK and Young Citizens and served as lead mentor for teacher candidates.
-My academic work on classroom teaching and citizenship education has been published in both Canada and the U.K.
+I bring a track record of leadership in complex educational settings; as a department head, head of year, and head of faculty; as a school governor in both elementary and high school contexts; as a member of teacher advisory groups with organizations such as Amnesty UK and Young Citizens; and as a lead mentor for teacher candidates.
+I have also published work on classroom teaching and citizenship education in both Canada and the U.K.

-At this moment, the STA needs leadership that can organize, communicate, and lead with credibility across our full membership.
+The STA needs leadership that can listen, organize, and communicate with credibility across our full membership.
 I am ready to do that work.
 I would be honoured to have your support.